CirclesUBI/circles-handbook/docs/developers/tech-overview.md

     - The owner of the Safe (the keypair/ethereum account) manages the Safe, and can sign transactions on behalf of the Safe.
     - Organizations (also called Shared Wallets) are also Safes, without a token, and with many owners.
     - The Safe used in Circles is a clone of the Master copy.
 The version is explicitly set in the application.
-    - Currently the fork circles.garden uses is a modified version of Safe `v1.1.0`.
-However, GnosisSafe is already in `v1.3.0`.
+    - Currently circles.garden uses the Safe `v1.3.0+L2`.

 - **[Gnosis Proxy Factory](https://github.com/gnosis/safe-contracts/blob/main/contracts/proxies/GnosisSafeProxyFactory.sol) and Gnosis Master Safe**
     - Deploying a GnosisSafe smart contract in the blockchain is expensive.
     - Therefore, the Proxy Factory and the Master Copy are used for reducing the cost of the deployment of a new Safe.
     - Every deployment using GnosisSafe is done through the Proxy Factory, which is deployed once per blockchain.
 Only unique parts of the Safe smart contracts are deployed, making less expensive to deploy a new Safe.
     - There's one deployment per version.
 For example:
-        - 1.1.1 -> the one Circles-Garden uses
+        - 1.1.1 -> the one Circles-Garden used before
-        - 1.3.0 -> the one Circles-Garden will migrate to
+        - 1.3.0 -> the one Circles-Garden uses now

 There are also Ethereum events from the smart contracts, so our services can listen to blockchain events.